ESRB and Content Maturity: Navigating the Shift from 'Everyone' to 'Teen'

 Cooperation vs. Competition: Engineering the Right Social Dynamic

 Stepping into a mobile arcade is thrilling, but the atmosphere must match the age group.
 When managing screen time and sensory overload in kids, controlling the physical environment is just as vital as picking the right games.
-Always evaluate your vendor using this checklist of physical features:
+Always evaluate your vendor using this checklist of physical features:- Adjustable LED lighting (bright for kids, neon for teens)

 - Reliable climate control to keep crowded spaces comfortable